merative/acd-containers/src/pages/installing/installing-ibm.md

 1. Create a secret

    ```
-   kubectl create secret docker-registry acd-registry-credentials \
+   kubectl create secret docker-registry ibm-entitlement-key \
-       --docker-server=acdcontaineredition.azurecr.io \
+       --docker-server=cp.icr.io \
        --docker-username=<username> \
        --docker-password=<password> \
        --docker-email=<email_address> \
        --namespace=<namespace>
    ```

-   - `<username>` is the username for the ACD registry.
+   - `<username>` is the username for the entitled registry.
+This should be `cp` when using a `myibm` entitlement key.
-   - `<password>` is the password for the ACD registry.
+   - `<password>` is the password for the entitled registry.
+This should be the entitlement key from `myibm`.

 1. After the ACD operand has been installed, the service account must be patched to point to the secret.

-  NOTE: If using the current release of the ACD Container Edition, this `acd-registry-credentials` pull secret is already defined in the operand service account so the patch step is no longer necessary.
+  NOTE: If using the current release of the ACD Container Edition, this `ibm-entitlement-key` pull secret is already defined in the operand service account so the patch step is no longer necessary.

    ```
-   kubectl patch serviceaccount merative-acd-operand \
+   kubectl patch serviceaccount ibm-wh-acd-operand \
        --namespace <namespace> \
-       --patch '{"imagePullSecrets": [{"name": "acd-registry-credentials"}]}'
+       --patch '{"imagePullSecrets": [{"name": "ibm-entitlement-key"}]}'
    ```

 1. Then the ACD operand pods must be restarted